Multi-axle rocket carriers

 For Minsk designers, these works became the first practical opportunity to test new layout, design and theoretical foundations of future multi-axle vehicle-rocket cars of modular design, as well as to assess the prospect of placing heavy rocket systems on them.
 Already in the process of designing the first MAZ-547 chassis at SKB-1, the parallel development of the all-wheel drive six-axle version of the MAZ-547А (12x12) with two identical side cabs began.
 The prototype was ready in 1970 year and after long trials it served as a mobile base for the Temp-2 СS launcher.
 In 1974, a modernized MAZ-547В chassis was assembled in Minsk, in which the right cabin of the crew commander was mounted on a small elevation and provided increased visibility.
 The main goal of its development was the creation of a more advanced and well-known Pioneer SRK, the improved versions of which were subsequently installed on the updated MAZ-7916 chassis.
 In addition to launch systems, Temp-547С and Pioneer SRS transport and reloading machines, other rocket launchers, powerful truck cranes and several pilot versions with unconventional drive types were based on the 2-series chassis.

-In constructive terms, the first six-axle 55-tonne chassis MAZ-547А and 547В had absolutely identical design and the overwhelming majority of the same parameters, although they had different installation capabilities and their own distinctive external features.
-Both cars of frame construction were supplied with three converging front and rear drive axles with all single-wheel wheels, of which three were controlled front axles.
-For the greatest possible relief of large-size and heavy machines, they widely used titanium alloys, rolled aluminum and alloyed steels with a total weight of about 2 t, as well as composite materials and fiberglass.
-The four-stroke multi-fuel B-38 V12 (38,9 L, 650 hp) turbocharged engine manufactured by the Chelyabinsk Tractor Plant, which belonged to the B-2 family of tank engines, and maximally unified with the D-12A series motor engines, appeared on these chassis.
+Structurally, the first six-axle 55-ton chassis MAZ-547A and 547B had an absolutely identical design and the vast majority of the same parameters, although they had different mounting capabilities and their own distinctive external features.
+Both machines of the frame structure were equipped with three closely spaced front and rear driving axles with all single wheels, of which three front axles were controlled.
+For the maximum possible lightening of large and heavy machines, titanium alloys, rolled aluminum and alloyed steels with a total weight of about 2 tons, as well as composite materials and fiberglass, were widely used.
+The four-stroke multi-fuel engine B-38 V12 (38,9 l, 650 hp) with a turbocharging produced by the Chelyabinsk Tractor Plant, which belonged to the family tank motors V-2 and maximally unified with transport motors of the D-12A series.
 He could work on diesel fuel, A-72 gasoline and TC-1 jet fuel (aviation kerosene).
 The power unit was equipped with direct fuel injection, two overhead camshafts and four valves per cylinder, combined lubrication (under pressure and spraying), a two-stage air cleaner with an exhaust suction of dust, a forced liquid-cooling system with a capacity of 105 l, a torsional vibration damper on the crankshaft ( anti-vibration) and cast aluminum exhaust manifolds with cooling jackets.
 The auxiliary equipment included the PZhD-600В preheater (50 thousand kcal / h), electric fuel booster pump, two radiators with electric fan, double start system and single-wire shielded 24-voltage electrical equipment with four batteries, 6,5-kilowatt generator and 11 kW starter.
 Compared to four-axle machines, the design of an automatic hydromechanical transmission was significantly upgraded, strengthened and supplemented by a number of new units, and the usual transfer case was missing in it.
 The power chain consisted of a single-stage torque converter with automatic activation of a two-disk lock-up clutch, a planetary 4-speed box with two reverse gears, five friction clutches with electric and hydraulic control mechanisms and its own cooling system, main gears of all axles with cross-axle differentials, swinging axle shafts and planetary wheel gearboxes located on the outer sides of the hubs.
 From the step-up gearbox mounted directly behind the engine, power was taken to power generators, hydraulic pumps and a compressor.
 Its value in the parking lot reached 350 hp, while driving - 40 hp Symmetric center axle limited slip differential was in a reduction gear for the engine.
 From him, torque was fed to the main transmission gears of the third and fourth axles and then redistributed to two front and two rear axles.
 The drives of the front steering wheels were conic symmetrical differentials, the three rear - self-locking with gear couplings.
 Additionally, the differential of the front three-axle bogie was introduced into the main gear of the second axle.
 All 30 drive shafts of all types of drives were double-hinged with cross-pieces on needle bearings.
 Another important innovation was the individual independent suspension of each wheel on the transverse levers with one vertical hydropneumatic elastic element and the combined hydrobalance coupling of the three wheels of the front and rear bogies of each side, which ensured constant and reliable traction of the wheels with the ground and increased smoothness.
 The design of the chassis units also replenished with several original solutions.
 The steering mechanism with a double-acting piston hydraulic booster served to simultaneously drive all three pairs of steered wheels.
 The dual-circuit brake system with drum-wheel mechanisms combined pneumohydraulic and hydraulic circuits, which operated separately on three front and three rear axles, and also supplied with an additional emergency-reserve drive for short-term retention of the loaded machine on a slope.
 The double combined welded frame was a combination of two powerful longitudinal spars - upper channel and lower Z-shaped section with cross-pieces on bolted joints.
 This design provided it with flexibility in the vertical plane and torsion and, accordingly, maximum adaptability to road conditions.
 The centralized pressure control system with a range of 2,0 - 4,0 kgf / cm2 worked on all 12 disc wheels with wide-profile B-178 tube tires of 1600xXNNXX-600 size.
 On both machines mounted two separated single-door single cabins made of fiberglass, equipped with filtering units and fire extinguishers.
-Two aluminum fuel tanks with a total capacity of 760 - 880 l were placed in special housings along the left side behind the cabin.

 The total wheelbase of both chassis (the distance between the centers of the front and rear wheels) was 10 900 mm and was the arithmetic formula 2300 + 2300 + 2800 + 1750 + 1750 mm.
 The track of all bridges - 2526 mm.
 Ground clearance under bridges - 475 mm, minimum turning radius - 22 m.
 Curb weight of both machines - 27,5 t, full - 82,7 t.
 Maximum permissible load on one bridge - 15,0 t.
 Overall length without superstructure - 15,5 m, front overhang length - 2825 mm.
 Maximum speed on the highway - 40 km / h, on dirt roads with special superstructures - 15 - 20 km / h.
 Acceleration time of the loaded car from a standstill to 40 km / h - 60 with.
 Control fuel consumption - 165 liters per 100 km.
 The chassis was adapted for operation at temperatures from - 40 to + 50?
 C and at altitudes up to 1000 m above sea level.
 They could overcome 15-degree lifting and slopes in 20 ?, 1,1-meter ford and in a static state - the calculated side roll in 40 ?.
 The warranty mileage of the chassis was 18 thousand.
 Km, the warranty period of the engine - 500 hours, their life and storage - 10 and 7 years, respectively.